sumup-oss/circuit-ui/MIGRATION.md

 ### New JSX transform

-Circuit v3 improves compatibility with the [new JSX transfors](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) (introduced inReact v17).
+Circuit v3 improves compatibility with the [new JSX transforms](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) (introduced in React v17).

 Applications on Next.js and Emotion 10 (Emotion 11 is not yet supported by Circuit UI) can now use the following Babel config: